 There are only a few entry-level certificates available to life insurance agents.
 In addition to the LUTCF, new agents can choose from:

-• Registered Financial Associate (RFA): The RFA is a designation from the International Association of Registered Financial Consultants.
-It is offered to agents and other financial professionals who have already received a life insurance license, Series 65 securities license, bachelor’s degree in a related field or any of a number of professional designations, including a LUTCF.
+- Registered Financial Associate (RFA): The RFA is a designation from the International Association of Registered Financial Consultants.
+It is offered to agents and other financial professionals who have already received a life insurance license, Series 65 securities license, bachelor’s degree in a related field or any of several professional designations, including a LUTCF.
 RFAs also have to pay a $250 fee.
 The only requirement other than that is to pass an examination on the organization’s code of ethics for financial professionals.

 Bottom Line